Virtual Instructor-Led Training Best Practices - HRDQ

 Virtual Instructor-Led Training Best Practices

-Often times, delivering a “good” virtual presentation just doesn’t cut it.
-To really engage your team and allow them to retain information, your delivery and content need to be great.
-Start improving your sessions by implementing these virtual instructor-led training best practices.
+Start improving your sessions by implementing these best practices for virtual instructor-led training.
 Soon, you’ll start to drive real results that will have a lasting impact on your employees.

-Customize Your Content
+Customize Your Content for Relevance and Attention

-Your content is the core of your virtual training session.
-If it’s not relevant or compelling to your audience, they will not be able to connect with it, meaning they will be less likely to retain the information.
 That’s why creating custom content that’s pertinent to the team is key to making a virtual training program that works.
 Here are three easy ways to improve your content through customization:

 • Brand your materials.
 Branding makes your content feel less generic and more personable, which shows that the company is invested in employee growth.